hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_functions.md

     ```

-This significantly improved example demonstrates a structured and comprehensive approach to testing JavaScript code using Python and `pytest`.
+This significantly improved example demonStartes a structured and comprehensive approach to testing JavaScript code using Python and `pytest`.
 Remember to adapt and extend these tests to cover all necessary aspects of the `try_xpath_functions.js` code.
 Remember to replace the `...` parts of the JavaScript code with the actual JavaScript from the prompt.